How and why was Wrangell-St. Elias National Park & Preserve made?

 Is the park open all year?

-The park is open year round.
+The park is open year round, but the summer is the best season to visit.
 The hours of each station vary by season with some being closed for the winter.

 Wrangell-St. Elias is a great place to cross-country ski, snowshoe, snowmachine, and flightsee during the winter months.
 With most rivers frozen, the backcountry is often more easily accessed in the winter than the summer.
 Although both the McCarthy and Nabesna Roads are generally passable, four-wheel drive is recommended from October through April due to snow and ice conditions.
-It’s not unusual for temperatures to dip to minus 50F, so plan accordingly.
 Carrying winter survival gear in your vehicle is extremely important, as traffic on remote roads, such as the McCarthy and Nabesna, can be quite sparse.
-All in all, winter in Wrangell-St. Elias is breathtakingly beautiful and a rewarding experience.
+If you choose to go to Kennecott or McCarthy, please be aware that there are NO SERVICES available in the winter.
+All in all, winter in Wrangell-St. Elias can be breathtakingly beautiful and a rewarding experience.

 What fish are in the Copper River area?
 Is there good fishing in the area?